dctelf/dctelf.github.io/_posts/2024-11-23-questions-to-answer.md

   - [x] How does certificate signing work (RSA)?
   - [ ] how does certificate signing work (ECDSA)?
   - [ ] What measures are in place to detect mis-issuance/unexpected signing of end-entity certificates both in the PKI architecture, and also by significant clients (browser vendors etc.)?
+    - [ ] What are certificate transparency (CT) logs
   - [ ] How does revocation work?
+    - [ ] What are the differences between CRLs and OCSP?
+    - [ ] What's the prevalent approach these days - are CRLs making a return.

 - **mutually authenticated TLS**
   - [x] what are the common approaches to mTLS  & which properties of client certificates are used to identify the client?